b0494b0494/grpc-sample-minimal/README.md

     docker-compose up --build -d
     ```

-    You should see output from the `server`, `client`, `ocr-service`, and storage emulator services in your terminal.
+    You should see output from the `server`, `client`, OCR services, and storage emulator services in your terminal.
 The `webapp` will be accessible via your browser.

     **Services:**
-    - **server:** Main gRPC server handling file operations and gRPC requests (port 50051)
+    - **server:** Main gRPC server handling file operations and gRPC requests (port 50051).
+Uses MultiOCRClient to manage connections to multiple OCR engines.
-    - **ocr-service:** Standalone OCR service for processing images and documents with Tesseract (port 50052)
+    - **ocr-tesseract-service:** Standalone OCR service for processing images and documents with Tesseract OCR engine (port 50052)
+    - **ocr-easyocr-service:** Standalone OCR service for processing images and documents with EasyOCR engine (Python-based, uses PyTorch) (port 50053)
     - **webapp:** Web application with React frontend and Go backend (port 8080)

     **Storage Emulators:**